What is the Inspiring Women in STEMM grant?

 a) Why are you doing a PhD in your chosen STEMM field?

 b) What barriers have you faced in undertaking your PhD in STEMM and how have you overcome them? (e.g. are you a member of a disadvantaged group and how would you describe the barriers you have faced?
 Some recognised disadvantages include being from economically-disadvantaged locations, being part of a marginalised community, being the first person in your immediate family to undertake a tertiary degree, and being the sole or primary care-giver of dependent child or adult family members)

 c) How would you use these funds to inspire the next generation of women in STEMM? (including an estimate of costs which is not included in the 500 word limit)

-The top three applicants will be invited to present at Science in the Pub’s special event for International Women’s day in March 2021.
+The top three applicants will be invited to present at Science in the Pub’s special event for International Women’s day.